abuseofnotation/jekyll-book-boilerplate/README.md

 1. Install [Pandoc](https://pandoc.org/).
 2. Edit the `/title.txt` file
-3. Start the `convert` script.
-Under MacOS, it would work if you install GNU sed, instead of the `sed` that comes with the OS.
+3. Start the `build` script.

-There are links for downloading the epub and the txt files at the website footer
+There are links for downloading the epub file at the website footer.

 Spellchecking
 ===